jmhickman/Fiewport/README.md

 ### Searchers

-Fiewport exposes a `Searcher` with many pre-built LDAP queries built into it.
+Fiewport exposes a `Searcher` with many pre-built LDAP queries included.
 Your IDE of choice should expose all of them to you, and all of them have some documentation of what filter they are using. `Searcher.getUsers` performs a search to get users from the AD, for example.

 All Searchers yield a `List`.
 The list can then be used in a variety of ways, explained below.